We build knowledge to support and improve well-being in the GTA.

 About our Research

-- A multi-year research study being conducted by The Environics Institute in partnership with Ryerson's Diversity Institute, the United Way of Greater Toronto, and the YMCA of Greater Toronto.
+- This was a multi-year research study conducted by The Environics Institute in partnership with Ryerson's Diversity Institute, the United Way of Greater Toronto, and the YMCA of Greater Toronto.

-- The research is exploring the experiences of individuals in Black communities across the GTA to improve understanding of their opportunities, challenges, and factors leading to their success.
+- The research explored the experiences of individuals in Black communities across the GTA to improve understanding of their opportunities, challenges, and factors leading to their success.

-- The results will help identify initiatives that contribute to the health and vibrancy of the Black community and opportunities for improving YMCA programs and services.
+- The results are being used to help identify initiatives that contribute to the health and vibrancy of the Black community and opportunities for improving YMCA programs and services.
 For more information see: http://www.environicsinstitute.org/institute-projects/current-projects/black-experience-greater-toronto

 If you have questions about any of our research projects or if you are interested in conducting research that involves the YMCA of Greater Toronto’s members, clients or staff please contact: email@example.com